MonetDBSolutions/monetdb-url-spec/tests.md

 ### sock

-Nowhere supported on Windows, but they should *parse*!
+Not supported on Windows, but they should still parse.

 ```test
 EXPECT sock=